 - 4.1.1.
-The Chief Officer of Police: Response received no objections. - 4.1.2.
-The Licensing Authority: Response received representation in relation to the promotion of all licensing objectives.
-Appendix 3. - 4.1.3.The Local Environmental Health Authority (Head of Environmental Health): R Response received no objections - 4.1.4.
-The relevant enforcing authority under the Health and Safety at Work etc Act 1974: Response received no objections - 4.1.5.
-The Fire and Rescue Authority: Response received No response received. - 4.1.6.
-The Local Planning Authority (Head of Sustainable Development): No response received. - 4.1.7.
+The Chief Officer of Police: Response received the police have requested specific wording for a condition relating to an electronic entry recording system Appendix 3.
+The applicant has agreed to this condition. - 4.1.2.
+The Licensing Authority: No response received - 4.1.3.
+The Local Environmental Health Authority (Head of Environmental Health): Response received representation in relation to public nuisance and crime and disorder.

+Appendix 4. - 4.1.4.
+The relevant enforcing authority under the Health and Safety at Work etc Act 1974: Response received representation in relation to public safety and crime and disorder, Appendix 5. - 4.1.5.
+The Fire and Rescue Authority: No response received - 4.1.6.
+The Local Planning Authority (Head of Sustainable Development): Response received but not within the 28 day consultation period. - 4.1.7.
 Weights and Measures Authority (Trading Standards Officer): No response received. - 4.1.8.
 The Safeguarding and Child Protection Unit: No response received. - 4.1.9.
-The Primary Care Trust: No response received. - 4.1.10.
-No responses were received from any other Responsible Authority. - 4.2.
-Any other persons: Eleven (11) objections were received during the 28-day consultation process a copy of which are attached marked Appendix 4. - 4.3.
+The Primary Care Trust: No response received. - 4.2.
+Any other persons: Fourteen objections were received during the 28 day consultation process, copies of which are attached at Appendix 6. - 4.3.
 No letters of support were received.